 Performance data

-The below data highlights the ‘game-changing’ results achieved by Ultravision when measuring visualisation, surgical smoke management, CO2 management, and the procedural efficiencies achieved.
+The below data highlights the game-changing results achieved by Ultravision when measuring visualization, surgical smoke management, CO2 management, and the procedural efficiencies achieved.

 optimising procedural performance